Sheena McCall Young People’s Concerts

 This performance will only be available for public schools.

-November 4 at 11:00 am at the Niswonger Performing Arts Center
+November 4 at 11:00 a.m. at the Niswonger Performing Arts Center

 This performance will be available for public schools, private schools, and homeschool co-ops.

-MEET THE MUSICANS
+MEET THE MUSICIANS

 Participating schools are eligible to request a visit from our “Meet the Musicians” program.
 CLICK HERE for more information.

-• About the Fall 2025 Sheena McCall Young People's Concert
+• Sheena McCall Young People's Concerts

 Imaginative program created for students enrolled in 3rd, 4th, and 5th Grade (students in grade 6th through 8th are invited to attend the Knoxville performances)